-KMBC network affiliation changed to ABC September 28, 1955 (TV) and December 1, 1955 (radio) when Meredith obtained CBS affiliations for its stations in Omaha (WOW) and Kansas City (KCMO) as compensation for losing CBS affiliation in Phoenix (KPHO) to a Gene Autry station.
+KMBC network affiliation changed to ABC September 28, 1955 (TV) and December 1, 1955 (radio) when KCMO was awarded the CBS affiliation in Kansas City.

 KMBC-AM/TV were sold to Metromedia Broadcasting Co.
 (John W. Kluge, et al.) August 29, 1961.
 Metromedia separated KMBC(AM) and KMBR(FM) from KMBC-TV by the sale of the radio stations to Bonneville Broadcasting (Utah Latter-Day Saints--Mormons), May 12, 1967.
 Bonneville chose the similar-sounding call letters KMBZ.
 Under FCC rules at the time, broadcast stations could only share the same "base" call letters if they were commonly owned; thus, either the radio station or the TV station would have to change call letters because of the ownership split.